Gaston900/PSMSlugForever/README.md

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.

+The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

+Supports game list lst language files.

 Two new folder sections called “config” and “support” were added that independently group the configurations + extra content, so that everything is kept in order in a single folder.

 In the Config folders it is incorporated by: